Norwegian Air summons Boeing for 787 reliability talks

 “We have not had the reliability that we had expected from brand new planes, so something must happen, fast ...
 Clearly Boeing has not had good enough operative quality control.”

-“We are in constant contact with our customer Norwegian,” said a Europe-based spokeswoman for the U.S. planemaker.
+Boeing had no immediate comment on the airline’s reaction to the latest problems, but in response to previous incidents a spokesman told Reuters earlier this month: ”We have worked with Norwegian Air Shuttle to resolve the issues and the airplanes have returned to service.

-“We are disappointed to have issues so early in our 787 operations and are working with Norwegian to address them and return each airplane to service in as timely a manner as possible.”
+“We are committed to improving the 787’s in-service dispatch reliability and are applying the resources required to achieve the results that we and our customers expect.”

-Norwegian has eight Dreamliners on order including three that it ordered directly from Boeing and five that is leasing from at least one supplier, AIG (AIG.N) unit ILFC.
+Norwegian has a total of eight Dreamliners on order including three that it ordered directly from Boeing and five that is leasing from at least one supplier, AIG (AIG.N) unit ILFC.

 The eight-plane fleet, which it plans to use to expand its transatlantic service, is worth $1.65 billion at list prices.